danny-andrews/algorithms-and-data-structures/README.md

 # Algorithms and Data Structures

-This repo contains a collections of common algorithms and data structure implementations.
+This repo contains common algorithms and data structure implementations.

 Algorithms are organized by which techniques or data structures they use.